Medical Technology Awareness Week 2018

 To demonstrate the extent of the problem, the MTG has established RationWatch, an online resource which will showcase evidence of rationing of NHS treatments across England.
 RationWatch will highlight the impact of rationing and the damage it does to patients and the NHS.
 Through raising awareness of this issue, we hope to drive NHS leaders to do more to ensure patients do not face a postcode lottery in accessing lifesaving and enhancing medical technology.

-This year’s reception will take place on Tuesday, December 4th, between 4.00pm and 6.00pm and will be hosted by Helen Whately MP.
+This year’s reception took place on Tuesday, December 4th, and was hosted by Helen Whately MP.

-A panel discussion, hosted by Philippa Whitford MP, will also take place in Portcullis House.
-The panel will look at:
+A panel discussion, hosted by Philippa Whitford MP, also took place in Portcullis House.
+The panel looked at:

 - Evidence of rationing of NHS treatments across England